Humbedooh/pypubsub/README.md

 For more information on how to configure SQS, please see `pypubsub.yaml`.
 SQS support assumes that the AWS CLI has been set up, and the user has AWS configured in their .aws directory before startup.

+## Persistent backlogs
+PyPubSub supports using a filesystem-based backlog file for persistent storage of the backlog through restarts.
+To enable this feature, uncomment the backlog configuration in the pypubsub.yaml config file.
+This will store up to whatever the max backlog queue size is every 10 seconds assuming the backlog has changed.
+On restart, the backlog file will be read in and added to the in-memory backlog.

 ## License
 PyPubSub is licensed under the Apache License v/2.